Xoya0/Task-Manager/README.md

 # Task Manager

 A simple and efficient task management application that allows users to create, manage, and track their tasks.
-This application is built using [insert technologies used, e.g., React, Node.js, Express, etc.].
+This application is built using React and Firebase.

 ## Features